 - Begin keeping a detailed Incident Report Form of information, communication, and actions concerning the incident.
-They will update this log throughout the crisis. - Notify FIE Leadership, staff, faculty, and site supervisors (as appropriate) - Notify relevant personnel at student's home university - Assist in the formal identification of the body - Notify US (or relevant) Embassy, complete forms for an interim death certificate and request names of funeral homes dealing with international repatriation - Designate a contact staff member for liaison with appropriate authorities in Spain and supervise the collection and storage of the deceased's effects - Offer assistance to any family member(s) in making arrangements to come to Spain if they so desire.
+They will update this log throughout the crisis. - Notify FIE directors, managers, faculty, site supervisor (where appropriate) and relevant staff (where necessary) - Notify relevant personnel at student's home university - Assist in the formal identification of the body - Notify US (or relevant) Embassy, complete forms for an interim death certificate and request names of funeral homes dealing with international repatriation - Designate a contact staff member for liaison with appropriate authorities in Spain and supervise the collection and storage of the deceased's effects - Offer assistance to any family member(s) in making arrangements to come to Spain if they so desire.
 Meet family member(s) at airport, arrange accommodation and local assistance - Assist with repatriation of body - Observe bereavement protocol e.g. letters of condolence to family members - × Arrange support network for staff and faculty members involved in responding to the student death through on-site professional counselling resources - × Assess counselling requirements of the deceased's friends and peers - × Notify the local public health authority (if applicable)